gregtour/blog-posts/article1.md

 #### Part 5: The Parser

 We cannot yet talk about the parser until we talk about parser generators.
-Here I should mention that in our quest to find the most bendable way of going about doing things, we may be taking some extra-steps.
+Here I should mention that in our quest to find the most flexible way of going about doing things, we may be taking some extra-steps.
 As I said before, an enterprising programmer might start from the outset programming in assembly.
 While we have made our choices not to go that route, we have to look at the other more direct paths that we are giving up.
 This is in some ways a domain specific language that we are constructing.
 If we were really in-tune with what we wanted our resulting programming